-The last four years, California has faced a drought that continues to ravage our state and water supply.
-Ensure you are doing your part this summer by conserving water and saving energy.
-A quick walk through your home can uncover hidden leaks and areas to improve on your water conservation efforts.
-Check out our water conservation checklist, water discounts and drought resource center to help you cut back on water usage and save money on your next water bill.
+California continues to face unprecedented drought conditions that ravage our state and water supply.
+Ensure you are doing your part to combat the California water shortage by conserving water and saving energy.
+A quick walk through your home can uncover hidden leaks and areas to improve your water conservation efforts.
+Check out our water conservation tips below.
+We’ve created this drought resource center to help you learn how to conserve water at home and save money on your next water bill.
+Together we can all help slow the water shortages in California.

 Thank you for doing your part and choosing Mike Diamond Services.